LunaXu-qibo/9103Project/README.md

 **Developed by Luna Xu**

 ## Description
-Apple Catcher is a simple and fun game where you control a hook to catch apples falling from a tree.
+Apple Catcher is a simple and fun game where you control a hook to catch apples from a tree.
 Your goal is to collect a certain number of apples to win the game.

 ## Features
 - Realistic apple-catching physics.